drahosj/308labs/lab-04/report.md

 The -t flag takes a mandatory argument: the number of threads in which to run.

+When running multithreaded, the -v flag provides very useful debug output for seeing how the scheduling algorithm causes threads to pick up individual columns

 ### Performance Notes: N Queens N Threads
 Running for 14 queens, the results below can be observed:
 ```